Medieval Theories of Modality

-Robert Kilwardby's explanation is based on the view that convertible necessity premises are necessity propositions per se and not per accidens, like (8), which are not convertible.
+Robert Kilwardby’s explanation is based on the view that convertible necessity premises are necessity propositions per se and not per accidens, like (8), which are not convertible.
 (See Notule libri Priorum 8.133–146.)
 In affirmative necessity propositions per se, the subject is per se connected to the predicate.
 In negative necessity propositions per se, the subject is per se incompatible with the predicate.
 The terms in per se inherences or incompatibilities are essential and necessarily stand for the things they signify.
-The historical background of Kilwardby's interpretation is not clear, but it does show close similarities to Averroes's discussion mentioned above, but there was no historical link.
-(See Lagerlund 2000, 25–42; Thom 2007, 19–28; Gersonides tried to develop further Averroes's remarks; see Manekin 1992.)
+The historical background of Kilwardby’s interpretation is not clear, but it does show similarities to Averroes’s discussion mentioned above, but there was no historical link.
+(See Lagerlund 2000, 25–42; Thom 2007, 19–28.)

 As for the conversion of contingency propositions (neither necessary nor impossible), Kilwardby notes that while the converted propositions of indefinite (utrumlibet) contingency are of the same type of contingency, the conversion of natural contingency propositions (true about most cases) results in contingency propositions when contingency means possibility proper (not impossible).
 There were extensive discussions of the kinds of contingency based on various philosophical ideas in Kilwardby, Albert the Great and their contemporaries (Knuuttila 2008, 540–541).